Aquilegia: Evolution

 There are no good fossils of columbines and other Thalictroideae that indicate how they evolved and radiated.
-Genetic evidence suggests that the last common ancestor among Thalictroideae lived in East Asia approximately 36 million years ago, during the late Eocene.
+Genetic evidence published in a 2024 study suggests that the last common ancestor among Thalictroideae lived in East Asia approximately 36 million years ago, during the late Eocene.

 A 2018 study of genetic evidence indicated that Aquilegia first appeared during the Upper Miocene approximately 6.9 million years ago.
-The genus split into two clades 4.8 million years ago, with one clade eventually populating North America and the other radiating across Eurasia.
-A 2024 study found found that the divergence between Urophysa, Semiaquilegia, and Aquilegia instead occurred over a relatively short 1 million-year-long period approximately 8 to 9 million years ago.
-The species is thought to have originated in the mountainous portions of south-central Siberia.
+According to this study, the genus split into two clades 4.8 million years ago, with one clade eventually populating North America and the other radiating across Eurasia.
+The 2024 study found that the divergence between Urophysa, Semiaquilegia, and Aquilegia instead occurred over a relatively short 1 million-year-long period approximately 8 to 9 million years ago.
+The genus Aquilegia likely originated in the mountainous portions of south-central Siberia.

 Studies of Aquilegia genetics indicated that North American Aquilegia species shared their last common ancestor with species from the Asian Far East between 3.84 and 2.99 million years ago.
 This analysis corresponded with the theory that Aquilegia reached North America via a land bridge over the Bering Strait.
 While there were several periods after this date range where the Beringian land bridge connected Asia and North America, these occurred when climatic conditions would have prevented Aquilegia migration through the region.

 Genetic information suggests that the diversification rates of columbines rapidly increased about 3 million years ago, with indications of two independent radiation events occurring around that time: one in North American columbine populations and the other in European populations.
 Despite the rapid evolution of substantial physical differences across species, genetic divergence remains minimal.
 This, combined with the presence of relatively few physiological barriers to hybridization, has resulted in columbines displaying exceptionally high degrees of interfertility.

 Among Asian and European columbines, differences in floral morphology and pollinators are lower between species than between North American species.
 However, there are approximately the same number of Aquilegia species across the three continents.
 This suggests that pollinator specialization played a dominant role in North American columbine speciation while habitat specialization was the primary driver of Asian and European columbine speciation.

-The nectar spurs present in Aquilegia are an unusual evolutionary trait, arising on the ancestor of all Aquilegia up to approximately 7 million years ago.
-In order to determine the gene responsible for the trait, a 2020 paper compared spurred Aquilegia taxa against the spurless A. ecalcarata.
-This research identified a gene named POPOVICH (POP) – named for the San Antonio Spurs coach Gregg Popovich – as responsible for cell proliferation during the early stage of spur development.
+The nectar spurs present in Aquilegia are an unusual evolutionary trait, arising on the ancestor of all Aquilegia approximately 5–7 million years ago.
+To determine the gene responsible for the trait, a 2020 paper compared spurred Aquilegia taxa against the spurless A. ecalcarata.
+This research identified a gene named POPOVICH (POP) – for the then-San Antonio Spurs coach Gregg Popovich due to the gene's regulatory role resembling a coach's management of a team – as responsible for cell proliferation during the early stage of spur development.
 POP, which encodes a C2H2 zinc-finger transcription factor, appeared at higher levels in the petals of the spurred Aquilegia studied than in A. ecalcarata.